-We are setting up difficult to recycle collection boxes in Buxton.
+We have set up difficult to recycle collection boxes in Buxton.
 The first one is in operation at Sainsbury’s in the Market Place.

 WHAT SORT OF PLASTIC IS IT?

 Here is a list, prepared by the Consumer’s Association for identifying those plastic symbols.

 The most common – and the most valuable – of these are:

 - Polyethylene Terephthalate (PET) – used in water bottles and plastic trays